slaterbbx/IMG-Gridify/README.md

 # Pointlessly large scss mixin for the sake of ( I wonder )

+## Seriously though, this shows the power of scss mixins, check it out 🚀

 View live codepen version @ https://codepen.io/litonfiredesign/pen/zMpgMZ

 ## View locally